ndporter/open-qualitative-research-qualcoder/episodes/01-introduction-to-qualitative-data.md

 -   `nvpx` files are NVivo for Mac projects and can only be opened in NVivo for Mac or converted in NVivo for Windows to a Windows format
 -   `qdpx` files are the REFI-QDA qualitative interchange format and can be opened in a variety of qualitative software

 In this project, the `txt` files provide *metadata*, or information about the project, while all other files are part of the data itself.
-Taguette can't read `nvpx` or `qdpx` files, so the most important files to us will be the `pdf` interview transcripts.
+QualCoder can't read `nvpx` files, so the most important files to us will be the `pdf` interview transcripts and the `qdpx` project file.

 :::
 :::